makeabilitylab/physcomp/communication/serial-intro.md

 #### What's the fastest serial baud rate?

 This will be microcontroller dependent.
-The Arduino Uno uses a ATmega328P, which states a maximum baud rate of 2,000,000 baud (2 Mbps).
+The Arduino Uno uses a ATmega328P microcontroller, which states a maximum baud rate of 2,000,000 baud (2 Mbps).
 On [Stack Overflow](https://arduino.stackexchange.com/a/299/63793), Connor Wolf found that though the Uno was capable of communicating at 2Mpbs, the Arduino serial library resulted in only an effective 500 kbps communication rate.

 ### The asynchronous serial communication frame